The Babraham Institute animal research numbers and uses

 An entire procedure performed under general anaesthetic where the animal does not recover consciousness.

-Breakdown of procedures that took place as part of research at the Babraham Institute in 2020
+Breakdown of procedures that took place as part of research at the Babraham Institute

 Whenever an adverse event is possible, and with procedures that might result in an immediate impact on wellbeing, animals are always carefully monitored so that action can be quickly taken to reduce suffering either through treatment or through humane death.

 After surgery, mice receive post-operative care until they are well enough to return to their usual boxes.
 Mice are naturally social animals, and therefore housed in small groups.
 Under day-to-day care, social housing of animals can cause fighting, particularly between male mice, so animal technicians are always on the lookout for signs of aggression and injury with procedures in place to both reduce animal stress and aggression, and create non-stressful social groups.
-Where mice need to be singly housed, they are provided with increased enrichment to provide additional stimulation.
+Where mice need to be individually housed, they are provided with increased enrichment to provide additional stimulation.

 For more information on how we work to ensure the highest standards of animal welfare, see the Animal Welfare and Care page.